syncfusion-content/blazor-docs/blazor/document-editor/how-to/export-document-as-pdf.md

 # How to export the document as PDF in Blazor Document Editor

-In this article, we are going to see how to export the document as PDF format.
+In this article, you can learn how to export the document as PDF format.

 With the help of [`Syncfusion DocIO`](https://help.syncfusion.com/file-formats/docio/word-to-pdf), you can export the document as PDF.